sengawasenga/youtube-clone/README.md

 The app consists of these main features:

-* Get access of the list of videos available on youtube
+- Get access of the list of videos available on youtube
-* Get acces of the detail of a channel page
+- Get acces of the detail of a channel page
-* Search for a specific video
+- Search for a specific video
-* Play video straight into the app
+- Play video straight into the app
-* See related videos
+- See related videos
-* Responsive design
+- Responsive design

 ### Tech stack

 For the tech stack of this project, we'll go wiht:

-* React.js: for the UI build
+- React.js: for the UI build
-* RapidAPI: for API calls
+- RapidAPI: for API calls
-* Material UI: for the UI kit
+- Material UI: for the UI kit
-* Emotion
+- Emotion: for css in js styling

 Hope you'll like it... 😍